veertuinc/ec2-mac-ami-scan-docs/_index.md

 Flags:
-  -c, --config string          application config file -h, --help                   help for scanner
+  -c, --config string          application config file -h, --help                   help for anka-scan
-  -i, --ignore-system-volume   do not scan the system volume (for anka VM) -q, --quiet                  suppress all console output -o, --report-file string     write report to file -f, --report-format string   report output format, formats=[json table] (default "table") -p, --show-packages          do not scan and only show packages -s, --storage-dir string     the location in the container where you have mounted the registry storage or other host directory (default "/mnt")
+  -i, --ignore-system-volume   do not scan the system volume (for anka VM) -q, --quiet                  suppress all console output -o, --report-file string     write report to file -f, --report-format string   report output format, formats=[json table] (default "table") -p, --show-packages          do not scan and only show packages -s, --storage-dir string     the location of the registry storage containing *_lib directories (default "/mnt")

-Use "scanner [command] --help" for more information about a command.
+Use "anka-scan [command] --help" for more information about a command.
 ```

 ## Prerequisites